Some of the causes of lost sensation or tingling on the face can be serious. Causes can include stroke, multiple sclerosis, and some infections.

 • a severe headache

-The signs of a stroke appear abruptly.
-You should call your local emergency services right away if you or someone you know is showing signs of a stroke.
-Acting quickly can help to minimize the brain damage caused by a stroke.
+The symptoms of a stroke appear abruptly.
+You should call 911 or your local emergency services right away if you or someone you know is showing signs of a stroke.

 Bell’s palsy